jamesdanielmarrsritchey/ritcheyandai_permissive_license/content/Ritchey & AI Permissive License v1.md

-# Ritchey & AI Open Source License v2
+# Ritchey & AI Permissive License v1

 ## License Structure
 The text of this license is divided into sections.
 In some cases sections are further divided, so that the legal text can be stated separately from a clarification of its intent.